HeyMaximus/Mordecai/README.md

 Feature, Security, & Maintainability Highlights:

 - A RESTful API with distinct endpoints routes and controls client requests, preventing direct database access.
-- Frontend inputs undergo validation before reaching the server and again at the server before reaching the database, reducing vulnerabilities.
+- Player inputs undergo frontend validation and parameterization by backend logic, mitigating SQL injection risks and vulnerabilities.
 - Encapsulation ensures the client only receives results from backend-evaluated guesses.
 Answers are never exposed to the frontend.
 - Despite its monolithic setup, the Node.js server operates statelessly.
 - A Socket.io server supporting real time multiplayer functionality and an Admin dashboard.
 - Pool connections between the Node.js server and PostgreSQL database enable fault tolerance against load spikes by parallelizing requests and setting connection limits.
-- Frontend values undergo parameterization by backend logic, mitigating SQL injection risks.
 - MVC architecture facilitates transitions into microservices for horizontal scaling.

 ## Directory Overview